vincentpalomo/rpg-oop-python/README.md

 > [!NOTE]
 > Game is currently a Work In Progress and some features have not been implemented yet.

-Code Structure
+## Code Structure

 The game is organized into three main classes:

-    Hero: Represents the player character.
+- **Hero**: Represents the player character.
-    Enemy: Represents the adversaries your hero will face.
+- **Enemy**: Represents the adversaries your hero will face.
-    GameLoop: Manages the game flow, including battles and progression.
+- **GameLoop**: Manages the game flow, including battles and progression.

+## Mobile Improvements

+Recent updates have focused on enhancing the mobile experience:

+- The layout has been adjusted to fit within a 414px x 796px viewport.
+- All elements are centered, providing a more user-friendly interface.
+- Padding for hero and enemy stats containers has been reduced for a more compact design.
+- The height of the game output has been set to 20vh to ensure better visibility on mobile devices.

+## Full-Stack Features

+- The game is now built as a full-stack application using Flask, allowing for a more interactive and dynamic gameplay experience.
+- Server-side logic is handled with Flask, enabling features like user sessions, data persistence, and more.

 Feel free to explore and modify the code according to your preferences and creativity!

-Dependencies
+## Dependencies

 The game has no external dependencies.
 Simply run it with a Python interpreter.

-Contributing
+## Contributing

 If you have suggestions, improvements, or bug fixes, feel free to contribute by creating a pull request.
 Your contributions are highly appreciated!